 Here we offer five misconceptions that screenwriters often have when they look ahead to their screenwriting journey.

 1. Your First Script is Ready to Market

 Your first script is your worst script.
 Plain and simple.
 You haven’t had the time to hone your screenwriting skills, instincts, or style.
-You haven’t had the time to learn the basic guidelines and expectations of the film industry.
-You haven’t had the time to make those necessary mistakes and you haven’t had the time to learn from them.
+You haven’t had the time to learn the fundamental guidelines and expectations of the film industry.
+You haven’t had the time to make those necessary mistakes, and you haven’t had the time to learn from them.
 The art and craft of screenwriting is something that needs to be cultivated.

 Furthermore, Hollywood is all about bridges.
 Making those bridges takes networking, luck, and above all else, great scripts.
-The worst thing screenwriters can do is jump the gun before they’ve honed their craft and go on to market scripts that just aren’t ready.
+The worst thing screenwriters can do is jump the gun before they’ve honed their craft and go on to market scripts that aren’t ready.
 Why?
-Because the efforts made networking, as well as the luck that may have come forth, will prove to be a waste when the powers that be read that script.
+Because the efforts made while networking, as well as the luck that may have come forth, will prove to be a waste when the powers that be read that script.

 Even the greatest screenwriters bombed on their first try, so screenwriters should take comfort in knowing that all screenwriters, even the great ones, start from the same place.

 Don’t market that first script.
 Feel free to test it out in contests and, by all means, seek any feedback that you can get.
 But don’t market it.
 It’s not ready.
 And more importantly, you’re not ready.
 Not yet.

 2. You Can Sell Pitches to Hollywood